 Pricing is based on the size of your quilt and complexity of the pattern.

 We charge by the square inch.
 To figure the square inch of your quilt top, multiply the length x width= square inches.
 Then multiple the total square inches by the cost of the quilting you choose.

-If your backing has less than 3 inches per side, we may need to add a piece of scrap fabric temporarily so it can be quilted.
-The fee for this service is $5 per side.
+If your backing has less than 3 inches per side, we will need to add a piece of scrap fabric temporarily so it can be quilted.
+The fee for this service is $10 per side.

 Quilting Up North suggests that quilts are washed by hand or on the gentle cycle in the wash machine.
 If your quilt is too large for your home machine, you may need to use a commercial washer.
 Wash your quilt in cold water and use a mild detergent.
 Use the gentle cycle on your machine.

 Quilting fabric is color fast so it should not run.
 If you are concerned, before washing, you can test the fabric by rubbing it with a clean white cotton cloth that is dampened with hot water.
 If the color transfers to the cloth, use a color catcher.
 Color catcher can be found in the laundry isle with the detergent.
 You could also choose to have the quilt dry cleaned.

 To dry your quilt, it is alright to use your dryer for the first part of the drying cycle.
 Once the quilt is partially dry, we suggest you lay it flat on a drying rack to air dry the rest of the way.
 Remember that quilts can be very heavy when they are wet so you do not want to hang them right away to dry as it could cause some threads to break.

 Do not iron your quilt because the batting in your quilt could burn.

 Before you wash or dry clean your quilt you should always inspect your quilt for loose seams and threads.
 Always repair them before you wash or dry clean.

 Terms and Conditions